 The leaves are arranged with the lighter flavoured tips at the foot of the cigar.

 The stronger flavoured slower burning Ligero leaf is placed along the centre of the cigar.

-Next the bunch is formed by rolling the filler onto the laid-out binder leaf, starting at the foot.
+The bunch is then formed by rolling the filler onto the laid-out binder leaf, starting at the foot.

-The head of the bunch is guillotined and the bunch is pressed into a timber mould to form the shape.
+The head of the bunch is guillotined and the bunch is pressed into a timber mould to form the shape of the cigar.

 After this stage, the bunches are subject to a suction draw test.

 This testing commenced circa 2002; initially only random cigars were suction tested for minimum draw pressure.

 Now every cigar undergoes a suction test to satisfy both minimum and maximum draw pressures.